Ajver/Falling-letters/README.md

 Hello!

-This is a liitle arcade game.
+This is a litle arcade game.
 Open this game in new tab with this link: https://ajver.github.io/Falling-letters/ and have a fun!